Inventsable/Redesigning-Illustrator-Actions-in-Scripting/class specs/ActionSet.md

 // But can be re-saved to any new location: mySet.saveAs(new File("~/desktop/newFileLocation.aia"));

-// This is functionally the same as: var text = mySet.toAIA(); // or if unmodified since creation, mySet.raw property var target = new File("~/desktop/newFileLocation.aia"); // create the file ref target.open("w"); // open it for writing
+// This is equivalent to:
+var text = mySet.toAIA(); // or if unmodified since creation, mySet.raw property
+var target = new File("~/desktop/newFileLocation.aia"); // create the file ref target.open("w"); // open it for writing